ambar-ttn/Assignments/README.md

-1. This implements a calculator using a JavaScript object.
+1.This implements a calculator using a JavaScript object.
 It has methods to read two numbers from the user and perform addition, subtraction, and multiplication.
 Each operation is triggered using buttons and displays the result using alerts.

 2.This project uses a JavaScript object to convert temperature from Celsius to Fahrenheit and Kelvin.